froukje/ai4foodsecurity/Instructions.md

 1. Start an interactive session on any node with internet access (I used a node from the amd partition on `trial.dkrz.de`)
 2. Activate singularity module: `module load singularity`
 3. If you created your own docker image: `singularity pull docker://$USER_DOCKERHUB/ai4foodsecurity`
-4. Alternatively, only if you want to use the existing docker image: `singularity pull docker://cadkrz/ai4foodsecurity`

 This will create a file `TODO.sif` that is the singularity image.